DarkVador-HCA/pyHCA/README.md

     -v                    keep temporary results
-    -m {cluster,domain}   method to use, cluster: will report *the hydrophobic clusters found in the sequence, domain: will delineate domains based on the hydrophobic cluster profile of the sequence
+    -m {cluster,domain}   method to use, cluster: will report *the hydrophobic clusters found in the sequence, domain: will delineate domains (foldable segments) based on the hydrophobic cluster profile of the sequence
     -t {aminoacid,nucleotide}
                           the type of the biological sequences passed in the